loop-payments/prisma-lint/RULES.md

 Checks that fields within a model are in the correct order.

-Fields in the `order` that are not present in the model are ignored.
+Fields in the `order` list that are not present in the model are ignored.
-To require fields, use the `require-field` rule.
+(To require fields, use the `require-field` rule.)

 The first field in the `order` is interpreted to be required as the first field in the model.
 The last field in the `order` is interpreted to be required as the last field in the model.

 The special field name `...` can be used to indicate that any number of fields can appear in the model at that point.
+This can be used at the end of the `order` list to indicate that remaining fields can appear in any order at the end of the model.

 ### Configuration